SiaFoundation/siad/doc/api/index.html.md

 The timestamp which should be put in the file metadata as the creation timestamp of the file.
 This is a Unix timestamp.

+**convertpath** string
+The siapath of an existing siafile that should be converted to a sialink.
+A new linkfile will be created.
+Both the new linkfile and the existing siafile are required to be maintained on the netowrk in order for the sialink to remain active.

 **force** | bool
 If there is already a file that exists at the provided siapath, setting this flag will cause the new file to overwrite/delete the existing file.
 If this flag